-Powel family and the Bainbridge Island Land Trust (BILT) broke ground on August 27, 2012 on the restoration phase of the Powel Shoreline Restoration Project.
+The Powel family and the Bainbridge Island Land Trust (BILT) broke ground on August 27, 2012 on the restoration phase of the Powel Shoreline Restoration Project.
+The project is financially supported by the Powel Family, the Puget Sound Acquisition and Restoration Fund (PSAR) administered by the Salmon Recovery Funding Board/Washington Recreation Office, and the Bainbridge Island Land Trust.
+See below for the history of the project.

-During the week of January 7 - 11, 2013, we will be installing one last component of the project, a fish screen at the end of the pool intake pipe.
-Due to this work needing to take place during low tide periods, and prior to herring spawning, some of this work will take place during the evenings.
-We have sent out a notice to our neighbors in Port Madison letting them know of this work.
+During the week of January 7 - 11, 2013, we installed one last component of the project, a fish screen at the end of the pool intake pipe.
+Due to this work needing to take place during low tide periods, and prior to herring spawning, some of this took place during the late evenings.

 Here are some links for more information about the project: